spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/4-vault.md

     export VAULT_SKIP_VERIFY=true
     ```

-9. The next step is to configure port forwarding between your local workstation and the pod hosting Vault.
+9. Configure port forwarding between your local workstation and the pod hosting Vault.
 Use the following commands to configure the port forward.

     <br />